Skip to Content

 scuba diving in bonaire

 If we haven’t sold you enough on the island itself, the variety of underwater life will have you booking a plane ticket faster than you can say “seahorse”.
-The sprawling coral reefs are teeming with colourful reef fish; countless varieties of angelfish, butterflyfish, parrotfish and wrasse can be found on every dive.
+The sprawling coral reefs are teeming with colourful reef fish.
+There are countless varieties of angelfish, butterflyfish, parrotfish and wrasse which can be found on every dive.

-For the eagle-eyed divers amongst you there’s camouflaged creatures abound in the form of scorpionfish, flounders and frogfish, with varieties of moray eels and spiny lobsters inhabiting the coral crevices.
+For the eagle-eyed divers amongst you there’s camouflaged creatures to be spotted in the form of scorpionfish, flounders and frogfish.
+Varieties of moray eels and spiny lobsters inhabit the coral crevices.
 There is a healthy juvenile population of green and hawksbill turtles taking shelter in the shallow reefs, and during nesting season (May-August) you may even be fortunate enough to spot a large adult loggerhead turtle.

-Eagle rays are commonly spotted (if you’ll excuse the pun) gliding around the island, as well as sizeable metallic silver tarpons and southern stingrays.
-If you’re extremely lucky you may spot a dolphin, manta ray or even a whaleshark – however, sightings of these gentle giants are very rare.
+Eagle rays are commonly spotted gliding around the island, as well as sizeable metallic silver tarpons and southern stingrays.
+If you’re extremely lucky you may spot a dolphin, manta ray or even a whale shark – however, sightings of these gentle giants are very rare.

 scuba diving bonaire